Kerry Ehrin: Parenthood (2011–2012)

 From 2011 to 2012, Ehrin served as a co-executive producer and writer on the NBC drama series Parenthood.

 Bates Motel (2013–2017)

 Ehrin, alongside Carlton Cuse and Anthony Cipriano, developed the Psycho contemporary prequel series Bates Motel for the American cable network A&E. The series began airing in March 2013 and concluded its run in April 2017.
 Ehrin served as showrunner, lead writer, and an executive producer for the series.
 In 2014, she was nominated for Best Drama Series Produced by a Woman at the Women's Image Network Awards for her work on the series.

 The Morning Show (2019-2022)

 In November 2017, Apple ordered two seasons of the comedy-drama series The Morning Show, which stars Jennifer Aniston and Reese Witherspoon.
 Ehrin served as showrunner and executive producer alongside Aniston, Witherspoon, Michael Ellenberg, Mimi Leder, Lauren Levy Neustadter and Kristin Hahn.
 Ehrin also signed a multi-year deal with Apple to produce original content.

+After she left the series, she signed an overall deal with Sony Pictures Television.